Havana syndrome: China

 Starting in early 2018, U.S. diplomats in China began reporting symptoms consistent with Havana syndrome.
 The first such incident was reported by an American diplomat in China in April 2018 at the Guangzhou consulate, the largest U.S. consulate in China.
 The employee reported that he had been experiencing symptoms since late 2017.
 Several individuals were taken to the U.S. for medical examination.
-A USAID employee at the U.S. embassy in Tashkent, Uzbekistan, reported a different incident in September 2017; the employee's report was discounted by the U.S. State Department.

 Answering questions from the House Foreign Affairs Committee in May 2018, Secretary of State Mike Pompeo testified that U.S. diplomatic staff in Guangzhou had reported symptoms "very similar" to, and "entirely consistent" with, those reported from Cuba.
 On June 6, 2018, The New York Times reported that at least two additional U.S. diplomats stationed at the Guangzhou consulate had been evacuated from China and reported that "it remains unclear whether the illnesses are the result of attacks at all.
 Other theories have included toxins, listening devices that accidentally emitted harmful sounds, or even mass hysteria."
 In June 2018, the State Department announced that a task force had been assembled to investigate the reports and expanded their health warning to all of mainland China amid reports some US diplomats outside of Guangzhou had experienced the same symptoms resembling a brain injury.
 The warning told anyone who experienced "unusual acute auditory or sensory phenomena accompanied by unusual sounds or piercing noises" to "not attempt to locate their source".

 Elsewhere in Asia

+A USAID employee at the U.S. embassy in Tashkent, Uzbekistan, reported a different incident in September 2017; the employee's report was discounted by the U.S. State Department.

 In August 2021, it was reported that two American diplomats were evacuated from Hanoi, Vietnam, after incidents of Havana syndrome were reported.
 These reported cases also delayed Vice President Kamala Harris's visit to Vietnam.

 In September 2021, an aide-de-camp of CIA director William J. Burns reported symptoms consistent with those of Havana syndrome on a diplomatic visit to India.